-Brock Consulting, LLC (Brock Consulting) conducted a geotechnical stability evaluation on June 11, 2021, for the Asphalt Paving Co.
-(APC's) rock quarry located at 6569 Highway 93, just west of the intersection with West 64th Parkway, in Golden, Colorado.
+Brock Consulting, LLC (Brock Consulting) conducted a geotechnical stability evaluation on May 30, 2025, for the APC Construction Co., a CRH Company (APC) rock quarry located at 6569 Highway 93, just west of the intersection with West 64th Parkway, in Golden, Colorado.

 Over the years a number of geotechnical evaluations have been completed at the project site by Brierley Associates Corporation (Brierley) including a Geotechnical Evaluation and Initial Opinion Report - Phase 1 dated August 2011, a Geotechnical Evaluation Report - Phase II dated November 2013, an Additional Slope Evaluation letter dated July 2014, and a Geotechnical Stability Report dated August 29, 2019.
-Brock Consulting prepared the 2020 Geotechnical Stability Report, dated July 8.

 In 2019, the Division of Reclamation, Mining and Safety (DRMS) added a geotechnical stability report as part of the annual reporting requirement.
 The extent of this evaluation is limited to the basalt quarry and does not include any peripheral areas.
-This report presents the observations from the 2021 evaluation and was prepared as a continuation of the prior studies indicated above, which were relied on in preparation of this report.
+Brock Consulting has prepared Geotechnical Stability Reports dated July 8, 2020; June 13, 2021; June 17, 2022; July 16, 2023; June 4, 2024.
+This report presents the observations from the 2025 evaluation and was prepared as a continuation of the prior studies indicated above, which were relied on in preparation of this report.